-Ping-pong is one of those rare games that people can enjoy thoroughly when they're 6, 16, well over 60, and everything in between.
+Ping-pong is a fun game that people can enjoy thoroughly when they're 6, 16, well over 60 and everything in between.

 Part of the game's charm is that it can be as serious or silly as you'd like.
 At the competitive level, it's a sport — an Olympic sport at that, not a merely fun "game" — that's referred to properly as "table tennis" rather than the whimsical "ping-pong."
 (The official organization overseeing the sport is called the International Table Tennis Federation, or ITTF.)